|Altair - The First PC|

 Perhaps the most profound effect of the Altair was on the young Paul Allen, a life long reader of Popular Electronics, and his friend Bill Gates.
 Allen saw the cover showing the mocked up Altair and rushed to show Gates.
 They both decided that the time had come and planned to write a version of BASIC for it.
-The rest of the story you know!
+The rest of the story, you probably know!

 Ed Roberts and the MITS people in general were not at all sure that their machine was up to running BASIC and anyway to do it properly it needed a serial interface and an ASR33 Teletype for I/O. Gates and Allen wrote their BASIC interpreter using an Altair simulator on a PDP minicomputer.
 When Paul Allen tried it out for the first time on the real thing it worked and he and the MITS people were amazed to see their machine do something real - even if it was only adding 2 and 2.